Employer of Record (EOR) in India

 Key points:

-While the law sets minimum requirements, many companies, especially in the private sector and MNCs, offer more generous severance packages to maintain goodwill and avoid potential disputes.
+We've found that many companies, especially MNCs, offer more generous severance packages to maintain goodwill and avoid potential disputes.

 Types of Termination